camerondurham/cs350-docker/README.md

 This repo is my attempt at creating a Docker image to do my operating systems development.
 Inspiration from [cs104/docker](https://github.com/csci104/docker).

+Current status: the image builds `xv6-public` without errors after running `./build.sh` and mounting the `xv6-public` as a volume.

 ## Image Contents

 This image is based on a 32-bit image required for this class.
 I'm using